 This course traces the development of several branches of mathematics, including logic, algebra, and analysis of functions from ancient to modern times.
 The aim of the course is to familiarize graduate students with developments in a rapidly changing field, with particular attention given to curricular patterns and instructional practices in mathematics.
 It further examines the role of technology in mathematics education and its impact on teaching, learning, assessment, and teacher preparation.
+Prerequisite/s: MAT 512, MAT 513, MAT 504 and MAT 509

-MAT 680 The K - 12 Mathematics Curriculum: Teaching, Learning, Assessment, and Diversity (3 Cr)
+MAT 680 The K-12 Mathematics Curriculum: Teaching, Learning, Assessment, and Diversity (3 Cr)

-This course will help graduate students integrate the National Council of Teachers of Mathematics (NCTM) standards with their own mathematics curriculum.
-A major emphasis is to improve classroom teaching practices and to assess learning outcomes.
-In addition, application of conceptual understanding and issues related to diverse learners are emphasized.
+This course will help teachers integrate the National Council of Teachers of Mathematics (NCTM) standards with their own mathematics curriculum.
+A major emphasis will be to help teachers improve classroom teaching practices and to assess learning outcome.
+In addition, application of conceptual understanding and issues related to diverse learners will be emphasized.
+Prerequisite/s: None